Sue Barrow

 A lively, engaging session based on my novel Sold, gives students an opportunity to think about human trafficking, an important, contemporary issue of social justice, and how they might respond.

-The session supports the Statements of What Matters under the Humanities Area of Learning and Experience in the new Curriculum for Wales.
+The session supports the Statements of What Matters under the Humanities Area of Learning and Experience in the Curriculum for Wales.

 If you’re a librarian or teacher and would like to book me for a visit, please email me ( suebarrowauthor@hotmail.com)